EhteshamKhan12/learning-git/README.md

-# learning-git
+# Learning-git

-## this repo was used to learn git from amigoscode
+## This repo was used to learn git from amigoscode

 https://amigoscode.com/courses/git-github